harrylu99/blog/docs/reactSourceCode/FiberMentalModel.md

 }
 ```

-However, every function it has been used should be async after `getTotalPicNum` become `async`, which changed the synchronous of `getTotalPicNum`.
+However, the functions which call the `async` function should be `async` as well, which changed the synchronous of `getTotalPicNum`.

 Any solutions for us to solve this problem?
 Unfortunally, there is no way for implement asynchronous requests when keep use the current `getTotalPicNum`.

-But we will create a fake syntax for solving it.
+We will create a fake syntax for solving it.
 Let's create a syntax that is similar with `try...catch`.
-We could named it `try...handle` and two opeartors `perform` and `resume`.
+We could named it `try...handle` with two opeartors `perform` and `resume`.

 ```js
 function getPicNum(name) {